 Damages.
 An attorney will need to show that the plaintiff actually suffered damages.
 This can include medical expenses, lost income, property damage, as well as pain and suffering damages.

-Using all of the evidence that they have been able to gather, your Ontario personal injury attorney will present these elements of negligence to an insurance carrier or to a jury in order to obtain the compensation you need.
+Using all of the evidence that they have been able to gather, your Upland personal injury attorney will present these elements of negligence to an insurance carrier or to a jury in order to obtain the compensation you need.

 How Much Does a Personal Injury Lawyer Charge?